The ABC's of Letter Writing

 The ABC's of Letter Writing / R = Return to Sender

 Elvis Presley's 1962 hit "Return to Sender" from the movie Girls!
 Girls!
 Girls! holds true today.
-If you get unwanted mail, simply write "Return to Sender" on the unopened envelope or parcel and the Post Office will take it away, no additional postage necessary.
+If you get unwanted mail, simply write "Return to Sender" on the unopened envelope or parcel and the mail carrier will take it away, no additional postage necessary.

-I've had mail returned with the "Return to Sender" stamp when I've used an out-of-date or mislabeled an address.
+I've had mail returned with the "Return to Sender" stamp when I've used an out-of-date address or made a mistake.
 Takes a while, but it does come back.

 The ABC's of Letter Writing / S = S.W.A.K.